mojaloop/tpp-api-svc/README.md

 # tpp-api-svc
-The tpp-api-svc service handles HTTP Requests from the Mojaloop Third Party API for PISP
+The tpp-api-svc service handles HTTP Requests from the Mojaloop Third Party API